-Vim skills recommended Sculpt leverages (a subset of) GNU coreutils, bash, and Vim as the user interface for sculpting the system.
+Vim skills recommended for using the inspect tab With the "Inspect" button toggled for at least one file system, the inspect tab leverages (a subset of) GNU coreutils, bash, and Vim as the user interface for sculpting the system.
 If you are not yet familiar with using Vim, you may take Sculpt as a welcome chance to get your toes wet.
 To enjoy the experience, you should be comfortable with the following operations: